kobzevvv/candidates-video-answers/application-form/readme.md

 - Each `.n8n.json` file can be run/tested independently inside your n8n environment
 - Input examples stored in `/input_examples/`:
-  - Realistic recruiter-written must-haves in multiple languages
+  - Realistic recruiter-written Non-Public-extra-job-details in multiple languages
   - Optional: expected output question lists for comparison
 - Prompts stored in `/prompts/`
 - Intermediate/final JSONs stored in `/output_jsons/`